 Instead of spending your money and precious time in this world on stuff which we cannot take along to the next world, focus on buying mitzvos.

 Example: on your birthday, instead of going out to eat or getting a gift, use the money to buy yourself an everlasting gift.
-Take the time to choose a person in need and pay their grocery bill or find an organization you trust and is close to your heart and have them help you learn more about how you can spend your money to assist in one of their programs.
+Take the time to choose a person in need and pay their grocery bill, or find an organization you trust and is close to your heart.
+Have them help you learn more about how you can spend your money to assist in one of their programs.

 The above can be a lot of fun, and it feels great to be a giver.
-Instead of feeling down that another year flew by and you are a year older (a year closer to face your maker) you feel good that you bought yourself a great place in the next world where it all matters and you can face death easier knowing that you have merits waiting for you to reap the reward.
+Instead of feeling down that another year flew by, and you are a year older (a year closer to face your maker) you feel good that you bought yourself a great place in the next world where it all matters.
+This can help you face death easier, knowing that you have merits waiting for you to reap the reward.

 I read several stories written by women who were afraid to discuss death even while their husbands were on their deathbed, and then they were left lots of questions and unresolved resentment.